peterstansfeld/palavo/README.md

 In addition to the previous configuration's hardware, the DVI pins (GP12-GP19) should be connected to a DVI monitor via a [Pico DVI Sock](https://github.com/Wren6991/Pico-DVI-Sock) and an HDMI-shaped cable.
 Originally designed by Raspberry Pi's Luke Wren, Adafruit now make their own version called the [DVI Sock for Pico](https://www.adafruit.com/product/5957).
 There are other products, such as the [PiCowBell HSTX DVI Output for Pico](https://www.adafruit.com/product/6363), that could be used instead.

-With this setup the VGA_Out output is mirrored to the DVI pins, which is amazing for a less-than-$1 microcontroller.
+With this setup the VGA_Out output is mirrored to the DVI pins.

 ### Firmware